inlets/inlets.dev/blog/_posts/2021-02-11-secure-letsencrypt-tunnel.md

 When using a self-hosted tunnel, things just tend to work, and you won't be rate-limited on the number of connections you can establish, or what DNS provider you can use.

-In this post I'll show you how to use the new Let's Encrypt integration which ships with inlets PRO 0.8.0.
+In this post I'll show you how to use the new Let's Encrypt integration which ships with inlets Pro 0.8.0.

 * You'll create a small VM on public cloud with a public IP address
 * You'll run the inlets server on the VM and get a free TLS certificate from Let's Encrypt